QUICK AGENT SEARCH

 Even better, contrary to what you may read on those 80-step Google guides, italics, bold, and underline formatting in your MS Word .doc transfers perfectly fine to the Kindle file format.
 Transferring chapter headings and chapter breaks, on the other hand, will give you heartburn.

-• The next thing is to remove all those chapter breaks.
-Yes, remove them.
-Highlight your chapter titles in bold and underline.
+In addition, we recommend that you highlight your chapter titles in bold and increase their font from 12 TNR to 14 TNR.
 This will sufficiently call out a new chapter break on the Kindle.
-But all those extra breaks between chapters are no longer necessary, and again, will self-destruct your ultimate goal of a nice, clean ebook layout.
+But all those extra hard "ENTERS" and forced space before and after chapters are no longer necessary, and again, will self-destruct your ultimate goal of a nice, clean ebook layout.

 You have now saved your cleaned MS Word .doc as an HTML file.
 Congrats!